-- Internal Reputational Risk the Group suffers adverse impact due to negative publicity or perception of the Group due to its own acts - Service Provider Reputational Risk the Group suffers adverse impact due to negative publicity, perception, of its material business partners - Rating Agency Risk the Group fails to understand the rating methodologies, does not execute its business plan, or otherwise fails to mitigate a risk in another area resulting in a negative watch or downgrade - Regulatory Risk the Group fails to understand and comply with the legislative requirements or otherwise fails to mitigate a risk in another area resulting in a loss of its insurance license.
+- Internal Reputational Risk the Group suffers adverse impact due to negative publicity or perception of the Group due to its own acts.
+This risk includes Conduct Risk and treating customers fairly. - Service Provider Reputational Risk the Group suffers adverse impact due to negative publicity, perception, of its material business partners - Rating Agency Risk the Group does not execute its business plan, or otherwise fails to mitigate a risk in another area resulting in a downgrade - Regulatory Risk the Group fails to comply with the legislative requirements or otherwise fails to mitigate a risk in another area resulting in a loss of its insurance license.